genesiscommunitysuccess/docs/docs/05_operations/02_commands/02_dbmon.md

 ```

 ### Set and Unset
-The `set` and `unset` commands are used to set the value of a specific field in the selected table.
+The `set` and `unset` commands are used to set the value of a specific field in the selected database entity.
 If you have previously selected a record, it will override its value; otherwise, it sets a new record (note that this is only local - to insert a new record to the table, use the insert command).
 In the case of the `set` command, specify the value you want to set.
 In the example below, we set a new value for the `QUANTITY` field:

 ``` javascript
 DbMon:TRADE>set QUANTITY = 10